tsjagan/BufferAggregate/README.md

   Writes are supported by using (read-copy-update).
 - Please refer to the paper below for clearer understanding.
 - This is a simple implementation of a Bufferaggregate data structure.
-- Also, included is a lockless blockcache implementation that uses Bufferaggregate.

 Motivation for this project is from a paper/project called IOLite, by some people from Rice University.
 Below is the link for the paper.